-If you select the corresponding mode, there is also 120 Hz low pass filtering for an LFE channel, a full range monitoring mode for routing the LFE channel content above 80 Hz to the A output, or a wide input if you have an external bass manager (more details can be found on page Seite 20).
-Additionally a daisy chain mode allows you to connect additional subwoofers but this must be set up using Neumann.Control.
+If you select the corresponding mode, there is also 120 Hz low pass filtering for an LFE channel, a full range monitoring mode for routing the LFE channel content above 80 Hz to the A output, or a wide input if you have an external bass manager (more details can be found on page Seite 21).
+Additionally, you can operate several subwoofers using Y cables.